Revealing the nature of long-period transients with space-based gravitational-wave interferometers: Acknowledgements

 \section{Acknowledgements}

-Support provided by the Conselleria d'Educaci{\'o}, Cultura, Universitats i Ocupaci{\'o} de la Generalitat Valenciana through Prometeo Project CIPROM/2022/13 is gratefully acknowledged.
+{AGS thanks Adam Dong for correspondence on the nature of CHIME J0630 and ILT/CHIME J1634.
+We thank the anonymous referee for their helpful comments.} Support provided by the Conselleria d'Educaci{\'o}, Cultura, Universitats i Ocupaci{\'o} de la Generalitat Valenciana through Prometeo Project CIPROM/2022/13 is gratefully acknowledged.
 CD acknowledges the Ministerio de Ciencia, Innovación y Universidades, co-funded by the Agencia Estatal de Investigación, the Unión Europea (FSE+), and the Universidad de Alicante, through fellowship JDC2023-052227-I funded by MCIU/AEI/10.13039/501100011033 and the FSE+.
+CD and JAP acknowledge support from the grants PID2021-127495NB-I00 and ASFAE/2022/026 funded by MCIN AEI/10.13039/501100011033 and by the European Union, via NextGenerationEU (PRTR-C17.I1).